cdillon/setmore-appointments/readme.txt

 == Description ==

-Setmore Plus by [WP Mission](https://www.wpmission.com) may not be the official plugin for [Setmore Appointments](http://setmore.com) but my clients like it better :)
+Setmore Plus by [WP Mission](https://www.wpmission.com) is a modern, feature-rich plugin to quickly add the [Setmore Appointments](http://setmore.com) scheduler to your site.

 **[See demos of various options here!](http://demos.wpmission.com/setmore-plus/)**